VimsecAu/kb/m365/baselines/defender.md

 ## 4. Data Loss Prevention

-There are several approaches to securing sensitive information, such as warning users, encryption, or blocking attempts to share.
-Agency policies for sensitive information, such as personally identifiable information (PII), should dictate how that information is handled and inform associated data loss prevention (DLP) policies.
+There are several approaches to securing sensitive information, such as warning users, encryption, or blocking attempts to share. company policies for sensitive information, such as personally identifiable information (PII), should dictate how that information is handled and inform associated data loss prevention (DLP) policies.
 Defender can detect